 Because the Class Act Seminar only meets once or twice a week, attendance is mandatory.
 The Seminar instructor will provide additional information regarding the course's attendance policy.
 Seminar courses meet on Tuesdays and/or Thursdays.

-Students pursuing a degree in the education field must take a number of Minnesota Teacher Licensing Examinations (MTLE) to get a MN Teaching License in their desired field.
-As students transfer from ICC to a School of Education at a 4 year college or university, they must have taken the MTLE Basic Skills Tests.
+Students pursuing a degree in the education field must take a number of licensing exams to get a MN Teaching License in their desired field.
+As students transfer from ICC to a School of Education at a 4 year college or university, they must have taken the NES (National Evaluation Series) Basic Skills Tests.
 This includes a reading, writing, and math subtest.
-In fact, at most colleges you must at least attempt (not necessarily pass) the MTLE Basic Skills before you are allowed to register for classes for the coming year.
+In fact, at most colleges you must at least attempt (not necessarily pass) the NES Basic Skills before you are allowed to register for classes for the coming year.

-Students in the Fall semester of their sophomore year will take MTLE Prep to help them to pass the Basic Skills subtests.
+Students in the Fall semester of their sophomore year will take Seminar III to help them to pass the Basic Skills subtests.
+The entire month of November for this course is dedicated to test prep.
 This course includes going through practice exams together as a class and working both independently and in groups to review concepts.
 Taking the reading, writing, and math subtests in the ICC Testing Center is part of the course as well.
 We do everything we can to help you to be prepared to transfer and to be successful.

 Itasca Community College